PM Modi reviews security preparedness amid Ukraine crisis

 The meeting on Sunday was attended by defence minister Rajnath Singh, external affairs minister S Jaishankar and finance minister Nirmala Sitharaman.
 Foreign secretary Harsh Vardhan Shringla and national security advisor Ajit Doval were also present at the meeting among others, according to people in the know.

-Since Russia invaded Ukraine last month, the Prime Minister has held several high-level meetings, largely concerning the evacuation of Indian citizens and students straded in the warn-torn country under the ‘Operation Ganga’.
+Since Russia invaded Ukraine last month, the Prime Minister has held several high-level meetings, largely concerning the evacuation of Indian citizens and students stranded in the warn-torn country under the ‘Operation Ganga’

-Since Russia invaded Ukraine last month, the Prime Minister has held several high-level meetings, largely concerning the evacuation of Indian citizens and students straded in the warn-torn country under the ‘Operation Ganga’.
+Since Russia invaded Ukraine last month, the Prime Minister has held several high-level meetings, largely concerning the evacuation of Indian citizens and students stranded in the warn-torn country under the ‘Operation Ganga’

 On Friday, as many as 600 Indians, who were evacuated from Ukraine's Sumy, were flown out in three special flights from Poland.